 In 2018, De Gruyter began working with SciencePOD to write posts for its De Gruyter Conversations blog, as well as features for its website and journal homepages.
 For the next two years, SciencePOD provided content for this on an ad hoc basis.
-In 2021, De Gruyter met with SciencePOD to discuss how SciencePOD might best contribute more consistently to content creation aimed at helping De Gruyter achieve its informational and marketing campaign goals.
+In 2021, they met with SciencePOD to discuss how SciencePOD might best contribute more consistently to content creation aimed at helping De Gruyter achieve its informational and marketing campaign goals.

 De Gruyter wanted to spotlight the cutting-edge research in its suite of publications, sharing this information with a wider audience in a clear, consistent way.
-Since De Gruyter’s portfolio covers a broad range of disciplines, including the arts and humanities, business and economics, politics and society, and science and technology, they needed a content creation partner versatile enough to do each subject justice.
+Since their portfolio covers a broad range of disciplines, including the arts and humanities, business and economics, politics and society, and science and technology, they needed a content creation partner versatile enough to do each subject justice.

 Such a partner would need the subject matter expertise to cover the variety of topics De Gruyter publishes.
 They would need to demonstrate the creativity and audience awareness to turn complex, in-depth research into clear, concise, engaging blogs and press releases.